metagriffin/nodejs4xpcom/README.md

 `n4x` loads Node.JS modules as if they were standard JavaScript scripts.
-Many modules, however, make use of other modules that are provided by the Node.JS environment, such as ``fs`` and ``util``.
+Many modules, however, make use of other modules that are provided by the Node.JS environment, such as ``fs`` and ``util``, and therefore cannot be loaded by XPCOM.
 In order to provide that functionality, an adapter for each of those system modules must be created.
 Here is a summary of that effort for each of the system modules for Node.JS version 0.8.17:

 Module        | Support | Module  | Support | Module         | Support | Module | Support
 ------------- | ------- | ------- | ------- | -------------- | ------- | ------ | -------